 On a bright sunny day, you are at work when your cell phone rings to give you the bad news and the day becomes quite eventful.
-A theft or a fire in your home is not only alarming but also a traumatic situation.
+Theft or a fire in your home is not only alarming but also a traumatic situation.
 You go home and assess the damage but feel relieved to have home insurance.
 However, when your claim is denied it does leave you confused and frustrated.
 After all, you bought insurance so that you could claim for all damages, right?
 So, what do you do now?
 This is an unfortunate situation that many homeowners face due to various reasons.
 To avoid such a mess, you may understand the claims process in Canada and the role of the claims adjuster.
-This helps you to know what to expect, expedite the claims process and ease your mind.
+This helps you to know what to expect, expedite the claims process, and ease your mind.
 Silly mistakes and dishonesty could jeopardize your claim!

 Home Insurance Claim Being Investigated Now What?

 The very idea of being a subject of insurance claim investigation may not appeal to most of us.
 Especially, when all we want is to get over with the claims red tape as fast as we can and pocket the claim settlement.
 The type of investigation may depend majorly on the nature of your claim.
 As part of the investigation, the claims adjuster may try to reconstruct the events that led to the loss or damage.
 You may expect the investigator to follow some steps and if you are prepared in advance it could save you a lot of stress.

 The claims adjuster may ask questions to know the type, date, location, time and a brief summary of the claim.
 Do not fabricate or give more information than needed for the claim or something that you are unsure of.

 2. Your Statement

 Your statement about your claim will be recorded and holds much value in the investigation process.
 Be ready to give a true statement that you can back up with proof and conviction else it may create issues later.